ComposableFi/composable/docs/docs/products/cvm/specification.md

 Each program arriving through the `Gateway` is passed to the `Router`, which becomes the initial beneficiary of the provided `Assets` before finding or instantiating an `Executor` instance.
 The router then transfers funds to the `Executor` instance.

-Subsequent calls by the same `Origin` will not result in an instantiation, but instead in re-use of the `Executor` instance.
+Subsequent calls by the same `Origin` will not result in an instantiation, but instead in a re-use of the `Executor` instance.
 This allows foreign `Origins` to maintain state across different protocols, such as managing LP positions.

-If no Executor instance has been created for a given caller, the call to the `Router` must either come from the `IBC`, `XCM`, `OTP`, or a local origin.
+If no Executor instance has been created for a given caller, the call to the `Router` must either come from the `IBC`, `XCM`, or a local origin.
 After the instance has been created, it can be configured to accept other origins by the caller.

 **Example**